Guide to Creating a Social Media Content Calendar

 We touched on this, but it deserves another mention.
-You don’t want to post the exact same update on multiple social media networks.
-It looks lazy should you have audience members who follow you multiple places.
-Add to that the fact that each platform has its own flavor and tone that’s appropriate and you can see why using your calendar to lay out pieces for each network individually can pay off.
+You don’t want to post the same update on multiple social media networks.
+It looks lazy should you have audience members who follow you in multiple places.
+Add to that the fact that each platform has its flavor and tone that’s appropriate, and you can see why using your calendar to lay out pieces for each network individually can pay off.

 Tips for Getting Started Building Your Own Social Media Content Calendar

-As with many of the subjects we dive into here on the Aspiration Marketing blog, there are ways to do this cheap/free, and that’s going to be our focus today since this article’s aim is getting you up and running with your social media content calendar.
+As with many of the subjects we dive into here on the Aspiration Marketing blog, there are ways to do this cheap/free, and that’s going to be our focus today since this article aims to get you up and running with your social media content calendar.

 Right off the bat, we bet you have a Google account.
 You may even be using G-Suite for Business.
 That means you have access to a suite of productivity tools that are great for this.
 Take Google Sheets, the spreadsheet app within G-Suite.
 Grab a calendar template, share it with your content team, and start building.

-Or you can look at more specifically project management-oriented tools like Trello or Asana.
-These both offer free options with slightly limited feature sets to get you started.
-Set up a Kanban board for each social media network you use, share them out, and start posting.
+Or you can look at, more specifically, project management-oriented tools like Trello or Asana.
+These offer free options with slightly limited feature sets to get you started.
+Set up a Kanban board for each social media network you use, share them, and start posting.
 A bonus is that you can link to documents in your Drive or other cloud storage site so everyone can access them from the calendar.

 Bonus Round: Automate For a Truly Efficient Experience

-Once you have your calendar up and you’re making progress with scheduled social media updates, it’s time to jump to next-level efficiency—by automating your posting activities.
+Once your calendar is up, and you’re making progress with scheduled social media updates, it’s time to jump to next-level efficiency—by automating your posting activities.

-There are myriad tools out there that can combine the ability to establish a content calendar with the ability to post automatically to a variety of social media channels from one unified dashboard or app.
+Various tools out there can combine establishing a content calendar with the ability to post automatically to various social media channels from one unified dashboard or app.

-Specific to the social media world, this management app lets you manage all of your social presence in one place, complete with advance scheduling and the ability even to respond to comments from the same place.
+Hootsuite: Specific to the social media world, this management app lets you manage all of your social presence in one place, complete with advanced scheduling and the ability even to respond to comments from the same place.

-Similar to Hootsuite in execution, Buffer adds basic CMS and even CRM functionality.
+Buffer: Similar to Hootsuite in execution, Buffer adds basic CMS and CRM functionality.
 So if you don’t have these tools in place yet, this is a great way to get started.

-Wordpress powers the vast majority of sites on the web, and as such has a robust ecosystem of plug-ins.
-You can turn your basic CMS console into your one-stop-shop for blogging, contact list management, and social media scheduling.
+WordPress plug-ins: WordPress powers the vast majority of sites on the web and, as such, has a robust ecosystem of plug-ins.
+You can turn your primary CMS console into your one-stop shop for blogging, contact list management, and social media scheduling.